 Rob Manning is a London-based multi-instrumentalist and composer for film and television.
-With over a decades experience he has composed and recorded music in a wide range of styles from intimate acoustic textural work, epic orchestral to electronica for broadcasters including the BFI, HBO, Disney, Discovery, National Geographic, SKY, BBC, Channel 4, ITV and FIVE.
+With over a decades experience he has composed and recorded music in a wide range of styles from intimate acoustic textural work, epic orchestral to electronica for broadcasters including the BFI, HBO, Netflix, Disney, Discovery, National Geographic, SKY, BBC, Channel 4, ITV and FIVE.

 He worked with acclaimed director Penny Woolcock on her feature-length film On The Streets, which told the stories of a group of homeless people in London and won a Liberty Human Rights award.